Methodology

 1. Data is as at time of notification.
 If the notification stated that the nature of the incident was serious harm but the child subsequently died, they would still be classed as serious harm in these statistics.

-2. If a notification form has missing or inaccurate data entries, the Department will request clarification from the local authority, but are not always successful in resolving the issue.
+2. If a notification form has missing or inaccurate data entries, DfE will request clarification from the local authority, but is not always successful in resolving the issue.

-4. Whilst reporting has improved in recent years, the Department is aware that, in some instances, not all incidents that meet the definition for a serious incident are notified.
+4. Whilst reporting has improved in recent years, DfE is aware that, in some instances, not all incidents that meet the definition for a serious incident are notified.

-5. There can be delays in notifications being submitted (i.e. after 5 working days) and in a small number of cases, there is a significant delay in notifications being submitted.
+5. There can be delays in notifications being submitted and in a small number of cases, there is a significant delay in notifications being submitted.
 Officials continue to work with local authorities to minimise this lag, but it should be noted that the number of incidents reported in a given time period does not necessarily correspond to the number of incidents that occurred in the same time period.

 6. Some serious incident notifications are submitted retrospectively.
 If a local authority was not sure if it was a serious incident at the time, it would be reported late.

 7. All data in this release is based on single notifiable incidents.
 In some instances, a notification can relate to more than one child (therefore the number of notifications received in a given year does not equate to the number of children affected).
-When this happens, the characteristic information is based on one child only (either the first child listed on the notification or the child whom the harm relates to).
+When this happens, the characteristic information is based on one child only.
 Therefore, in some instances, the characteristics information doesn’t always relate to all children involved in the serious incident and this should be considered when interpreting the figures.
 The characteristic information is identified as at the point of notification.

 8. Comparisons between characteristics data over time and between different characteristics in any given year should be made with caution due to the small sizes of some breakdowns.